ultrasupernew/sockrage/README.md

 	sockRage.list();
 ```

-You can use sockRage instance to push / getting data.
+You can use sockRage instance to push / get data.

 - Push data :
 ```javascript